 By Lisa Ackerman

-Any holiday, raising a child or children with autism can be ANYTHING but a holiday.
+Raising a child or children with autism can make any holiday seem like ANYTHING but a holiday.
 A wise dad of children and one of those on the spectrum told me a funny epiphany from his vacation: “If I went with my wife it would be a vacation.
 Since we took our kids, let’s just call this past week a “TRIP!”
-I couldn’t of summed it up better myself!
+I couldn’t have summed it up better myself!

 - Create a game of TAG!
 You are it!
 For every kid on the spectrum adults need to be hyper vigilant to make sure they are being watched.
 An adult game of tag to make sure a sober, on duty parent or adult is the primary watcher of the kids with autism needs to be on duty.
 You are never too old for a game of tag and this game has never been more important!